tychoprolarper/arise-ye-tarnished/README.md

 ## Kings Crown Tournament
 ### Rules
-- Duels and Team Deathmatch
+- Duels and Team Deathmatch brackets.
 - No healing items allowed.
-- The battle is timed (3 minutes); in the end, the winner dons a great crown.
+- The battle is timed (3 minutes) after which the winner is chosen by who has the most hit points. if that is also a draw then sudden death.
 - The player with the most kills receives two victory points.
 With equal kills, all players receive one point (a draw).
 - Allies receive credit for every fallen enemy; in Deathmatch, all players except the victim receive credit.